 Looking After The Crop & Harvesting

 The good thing about garlic is that they really do not need watering.
-In many cases watering garlic regularly can lead to rot rather than improving the crop.
+In many cases, watering garlic regularly can lead to rot rather than improving the crop.
 That’s why drainage holes are so important.
 You do also want to prevent dry soil though, so if there is a dry spell, you want to give your garlic plant some water.

-As with onions regular weeding is important.
-The lack of leaves that garlic plants have do mean that weeds can quickly compete against the plants and steal the nutrients that the garlic plants really need to thrive.
-Pulling weeds as soon as you see them is the best method but a good weeding is fine if a more hands-off approach is desired.
+As with onions, regular weeding is important.
+The lack of leaves that garlic plants have does mean that weeds can quickly compete against the plants and steal the nutrients that the garlic plants really need to thrive.
+Pulling weeds as soon as you see them is the best method, but a good weeding every one and then is fine if a more hands-off approach is desired.

 The plants should be kept somewhere dry for several weeks to dry out.
 Removing as much moisture from the bulbs as possible is important as this prevents rot that may happen in storage.